 Do you accept my dental insurance plan?

 We accept any insurance that allows you to choose your dentist!
 Which means we accept a wide variety of insurance plans!
 If you don't know, you can just ask your dental insurance company "can I go to any dentist that I want?".
-Most PPO plans allow you to choose an "in network" or "out of network" dentist and often your benefit coverage percentages are the same in and out of network.
+Most PPO plans allow you to choose an "in network" or "out of network" dentist and often your benefit coverage percentages are the same or very similar in network or or out of network.
 Most dental insurances have your benefit information available to you online, or you can contact your insurance company directly.

 We are a Delta Dental Premier Provider and an Aetna Extend Provider!